list

 Last 30 days

-This package has been downloaded 648 times in the last 30 days.
-This could be a paper that people cite without reading.
-Reaching the medium popularity echelon is no small feat!
+This package has been downloaded 430 times in the last 30 days.
+Now we're getting somewhere!
+Enough downloads to populate a lively group chat.
 The following heatmap shows the distribution of downloads per day.
-Yesterday, it was downloaded 2 times.
+Yesterday, it was downloaded 32 times.

 Sun